Wedding of Mary I of England and Philip of Spain: Surrey and Hampshire

 Mary went to Farnham Castle, then stayed a night at John Norton's house at Tisted (Norton was a steward of the Bishop of Winchester), and then to the Palace at Bishop's Waltham.
 She heard news of Philip's embarkation by 17 July and wrote to Lord Clinton to approach her court and await the king at Guildford, Farnham, or Alton.
+Mary sent letters to officials at Southampton, requiring a flotilla of boats to receive the Prince of Spain, trimmed "in the seemliest and richest manner they can".

 Arriving at Southampton on 20 July, Philip went first to the Holyrood Church to give thanks for his safe voyage.
 Philip was greeted by Anthony Browne, who told him that Mary had appointed him his master of his horse.
 Mary and her council had made plans for the wedding and Philip's arrival, and he was perhaps not fully informed.
 He sent the diplomat Simon Renard to find out more details.
 His entourage found that Philip was accorded second place to Mary, and this reflection seems to colour their accounts of the festivities.

 The arrival of Philip at Southampton was proclaimed in London on Saturday 21 July.
 The Mayor of London ordered celebratory bonfires.
 Aristocrats were summoned to Winchester.

 Mary went to Winchester, where the Mayoress Helen Lawrence (wife of William Lawrence) and her sisters, who were standing in line on a carpet, presented her with a gold cup.
 After attending a service in the cathedral she went to her lodging at Wolvesey Castle, "with a right goodly company of noblewomen and ladies".
 On 22 July, Philip's favourites Ruy Gómez de Silva and Juan Rodriguez de Figueroa came to Winchester bringing Mary another jewel.